2-Imidazoline: As p53 activators

 Cis-imidazolines act as small-molecule antagonists of MDM2.
 These compounds bind MDM2/X in the p53-binding pocket and activate the p53 pathway in cancer cells, leading to cell cycle arrest, apoptosis, and growth inhibition of human tumor xenografts in nude mice.
 The most active compounds are nutlin-3a and rg-7112, but some other analogs also activate p53.

 Surfactants

 Surfactants based around 2-imidazoline, such as sodium lauroamphoacetate, are used in personal care products where mildness and non-irritancy are particularly important (e.g. baby products, "no more tears" shampoos etc.).

 As precursors of imidazoles

 Imidazoles can be prepared from dehydrogenation of imidazolines.

 Homogeneous catalysis

 As a structural analogue of 2-oxazolines, 2-imidazolines have been developed as ligands in coordination chemistry.
 The substitutions on the nitrogen atom in the imidazoline ring provide opportunities for fine-tuning the electronic and steric properties.
-Some of the complexes function as catalysts for Suzuki–Miyaura couplings, Mizoroki–Heck reactions, Diels–Alder reactions, asymmetric allylic substitution, [3,3] sigmatropic rearrangement, Henry reactions, etc.
+Some of the complexes function as catalysts for Suzuki–Miyaura couplings, Mizoroki–Heck reactions, Diels–Alder reactions, asymmetric allylic substitution, [3,3] sigmatropic rearrangement, Henry reactions.